-Parents, peer pressure, advertising—there are different reasons a young person might try smoking.
-Learn why kids start to help keep them off tobacco.
-Learn more »
+Parents, social pressure, advertising, stigma—there are different reasons a young person might try tobacco.
+Learn the reasons why some kids start and how to help them be tobacco-free.

-Keeping children and teenagers from starting smoking is critical and they need your help.
-Youth smoking can be prevented by the combined efforts of families, schools, communities and policymakers.
+Keeping youth from starting is critical and they need your help.
+Youth tobacco use can be prevented by families, schools, communities and policymakers joining together.
 For example:

-- Parents can set a positive example for their children by not smoking themselves, and keeping their homes smokefree.
+- Parents can set a good example for their kids by not using tobacco and keeping their homes tobacco-free.

-- Schools can provide tobacco prevention programs to educate students about the dangers of smoking and tobacco cessation programs to help young people who are already addicted quit smoking for good.
+- Schools can provide tobacco prevention programs to educate students about the dangers of tobacco and tobacco cessation programs to help young people.

 - States can pass legislation to increase taxes on tobacco products, pass and implement comprehensive smokefree indoor air laws, and limit minors' access to tobacco products through raising the age of purchase and restricting flavors.

 Tips for Parents